Pentasis/penta_minor_1/readme.md

 - Added 3 High-speed tracks with speed-limits of 40, 80 & 160 km/h.
 - Added an old, weathered track with a speed-limit of 25 km/h and no catenary when electrified.
 - Added categories for tracks.
+- Railroad crossings close sooner.
+- Trains stop further away from signals.

-Any more seems overkill or overpowered to me.
+Any more track-speeds seems overkill or overpowered to me.
+(Side note: I wish UG would add programmable signals to the game, so if signal A detects X, do Y.)

 ### Roads
 - Added 3 industrial roads (30, 50 & 60 km/h).
 They are based on town-streets but have narrow, flat pedestrian sidewalks.
 Lights on one side only and no AI-building.